 It is especially challenging because we live in a society that often reinforces that overall men are the problem when it comes to abuse.
 That might be true for physical abuse and destruction of property, but adjusting for emotional abuse and manipulation, there’s a much more even playing field cumulatively with both genders perpetrating abuse.
 Though both genders are capable of many abuses, men tend to be aggressive and women tend to be underhanded.

 I remember walking into my first therapy session convinced I was an emotionally abusive monster that desperately needed help.
 I had to be.
 There was no way my innocent ex-wife was capable of lieing, cheating, and manipulating me – that was outside the realms of her personality.

 Yet, I would walk out of subsequent sessions with a realization that I had been a victim of gaslighting and emotional manipulation.
 The challenge; however, was that even after completing therapy with a professional therapist (a woman) who was certain I was the real victim, there was always a constant reminder in the very support groups claiming to help me heal that as the guy I was just a perpetrator by default.

 Joining Narcissistic Victim Support Groups is Toxic for Men

-Women in these groups would talk about how they reached out to an ex and justify it with “I can’t get him out of my head”.
+Women in these groups would talk about how they reached out to an ex and justified it with “I can’t get him out of my head”.
 Yet, if their ex-boyfriend did it to them, it was just an example of “hoovering” and keeping her on a string.

-You’d see other women in these groups calling for each other to remain strong in going “gray rock” toward a male narcissist, but if they talk about their ex completely ignoring efforts to communicate, it was lauded as an example of narcissists going “no contact” as punishing behavior.
+You’d see other women in these groups calling for each other to remain strong in going “gray rock” toward a male narcissist, but if they talked about their ex completely ignoring efforts to communicate, it was lauded as an example of narcissists going “no contact” as punishing behavior.